ooni/spec/test-specs/ts-020-telegram.md

 }
 ```

-Regardless of the status of the TCP connectivity this test sends HTTP GET
+Regardless of the status of the TCP connectivity this test sends HTTP POST
 requests on ports 80 and 443 to all access points.
-If any HTTP(S) requests do
+If any HTTP requests do
 not get back a response from an access point IP then it is considered as
 blocked: